Steffphon Pettigrew

-Steffphon Pettigrew (born 21 March 1989) is an American professional basketball player who currently plays for Club Deportivo Universidad Católica of the Liga Nacional de Básquetbol de Chile.
+Steffphon Pettigrew (born March 21, 1989) is an American former professional basketball player.
 He played college basketball for Western Kentucky University.

 High school career

 Pettigrew attended Elizabethtown High School in Elizabethtown, Kentucky.
-As a senior, he averaged 33.6 points and 13.3 rebounds per game and he was named as Kentucky's 2007 Mr. Basketball.
+As a senior, he averaged 33.6 points and 13.3 rebounds per game and was named as Kentucky's 2007 Mr. Basketball.

 College career

-On 2007, he signed with Western Kentucky Hilltoppers basketball of the NCAA's Division I (NCAA) for 4 seasons (2007–08,2008–09,2009–10 and 2010–11) Pettigrew earned the commonwealth's highest honor, and was also named the Kentucky Player of the Year by both the Associated Press and Louisville Courier-Journal, after averaging a state-best 33.6 points per game and 13.8 rebounds per outing — which was second among all players — for Elizabethtown High School.
+In 2007, he signed with Western Kentucky Hilltoppers basketball of the NCAA's Division I (NCAA) for 4 seasons (2007–08, 2008–09, 2009–10 and 2010–11) Pettigrew earned the commonwealth's highest honor, and was also named the Kentucky Player of the Year by both the Associated Press and Louisville Courier-Journal, after averaging a state-best 33.6 points per game and 13.8 rebounds per outing — which was second among all players — for Elizabethtown High School.

 Professional career

 Uruguay Basketball League (2011–12)

 On 2011, he signed with Club Atletico Aguada of the Liga Uruguaya de Basketball.
 Pettigrew's four-year WKU career will go down as one of the finest in Hilltopper history, as he started the final 38 games of his career en route to 136 career games played, the second-most all-time, and made 97 starts, which rank seventh all-time.
 In those games he scored 1,544 points, which puts him in elite company in 13th place on the WKU career scoring list.